-- Threshold 1: Survivalist businesses - ✓ Grant is from R1, 000.00 R10, 000.00. - These businesses should must have a complete application form. - ✓ Business plan is not required. - \checkmark Business experience is not required. - ✓ Un-registered businesses can apply. - \checkmark Viable business idea must be presented. - \checkmark Bank account and proof of supplier banking details are required. - Threshold 2 : Startup businesses - ✓ Grant is from R10, 001.00 R50, 000.00. - \checkmark Must submit a business plan. - \checkmark The business must be registered. - \checkmark Bank account and proof of supplier banking details are required. - \checkmark Skills necessary to operate the business are required. - \checkmark The business must create or sustain at least 1 additional job, excluding the owner. - Threshold 3 and 4 : Growth businesses - \checkmark Grant is from R50 000.01 to R100 000.00 for threshold 3 and R100 001 -
+- Threshold 1: Survivalist businesses

+- ✓ Grant is from R1, 000.00 R10, 000.00

+- $\checkmark$ These businesses should must have a complete application form

+- ✓ Business plan is not required

+- ✓ Business experience is not required

+- ✓ Un-registered businesses can apply

+- $\checkmark$ Viable business idea must be presented

+- $\checkmark$ Bank account and proof of supplier banking details are required.

+- Threshold 2 : Startup businesses

+- ✓ Grant is from R10, 001.00 R50, 000.00

+- ✓ Must submit a business plan

+- $\checkmark$ The business must be registered

+- Bank account and proof of supplier banking details are required

+- $\checkmark$ Skills necessary to operate the business are required

+- $\checkmark$ The business must create or sustain at least 1 additional job, excluding the owner.

+- Threshold 3 and 4 : Growth businesses

+- $\checkmark$ Grant is from R50 000.01 to R100 000.00 for threshold 3

-R200 000 for threshold 4.
+- ✓ R100 001 R200 000 for threshold 4

-- \checkmark Must have a business plan.
+- ✓ Must have a business plan

-- \checkmark Must be tax compliant.
+- ✓ Must be tax compliant

-- ✓ Must provide management account.
+- ✓ Must provide management account

-- ✓ Bank account and proof of supplier banking details are required.
+- ✓ Bank account and proof of supplier banking details are required

-- \checkmark The business must create or sustain at least 2 jobs, excluding the owner.
+- $\checkmark$ The business must create or sustain at least 2 jobs, excluding the owner.

+Individuals

+Formal and informal businesses grants will be issued to individuals who are at the promising and start- stage.

+Co-operatives

-- Individuals - ✓ Formal and informal businesses grants will be issued to individuals who are at the promising and start- stage. - Co-operatives - ✓ Which are autonomous associations of persons united voluntarily to meet their common economic and social needs and aspirations through a jointly owned and democratically controlled enterprise organised & operated on co-operative principles. - Community development facilitation projects - ✓ The NYDA will also facilitate a process of community development through identifying projects that will be funded through NYDA funds and/or funds sourced from partners.
+Are autonomous associations of persons united voluntarily to meet their common economic and social needs and aspirations through a jointly owned and democratically controlled enterprise organised & operated on co-operative principles.

-6.1.1.3.
+Community development facilitation projects

+The NYDA will also facilitate a process of community development through identifying projects that will be funded through NYDA funds and/or funds sourced from partners.

+6.1.4.
 Financial services

-- Working capital.
+- ✓ Working capital

-- Asset finance.
+- ✓ Asset finance

-- Stock purchases.
+- ✓ Stock purchases.